Abdulrahman-M-Darwish/Storefront/README.md

   -- USER: the user that have acces to your db
   -- PASSWORD: user password
   -- SECRET: JWT secret
+  -- DB_PORT: database port
-- note: if you want to change the testing db name change the TESTING_DB in .env and from test command in package.json
+- note: if you want to change the testing db name change from test command in package.json

+# how to connect to the database

-- run migrate command to get you all the tabels you need to use the models
+- run migrate command to get you all the tabels you need to use the models that it you can use the database now

 # ports the backend and database are running on

 server: http://localhost:3000
-database: localhost (with no port)
+database: localhost:5432

 # package installation instructions